4 Helpful Considerations When Choosing Between the Best Outboard Motors

 If you've been out in saltwater, you may want to use boat de-salt to wash any anything that could cause rust and corrosion.

-Spray an anti-corrosive coating once you have wiped down all the parts.
-You should also use a lubricant on all the moving parts.
+Once you have wiped down all the parts, spray an anti-corrosive coating.
+Lubricate all the moving parts.

 Last, cover the engine with a plastic or canvas covering.